Our Unique Experience with Whistleblower Claims in the Banking and Tech Industry

 Typically, a publicly traded company that deliberately withholds, omits, or misstates information to investors that would otherwise negatively impact the company’s value is subject to an SEC fraud investigation.
 The SEC does not require criminal intent to initiate an investigation based on a whistleblower’s inside information, as long as the information the whistleblower possesses can show demonstrable intent by the company to deceive investors or commit fraud.
 Other types of cases that come under the SEC’s purview include deficient cybersecurity practices, banking fraud, and crypto fraud.

-Whistleblower Cases: The False Claims Act & Its Importance
+Whistleblower Cases: The False Claims Act and Its Importance

 The False Claims Act (FCA) is enforced by the Department of Justice (DOJ).
 It empowers a private citizen (called a “relator”) to bring a whistleblower claim (or “qui tam”) lawsuit against an individual or organization for defrauding a U.S. governmental entity.
 Typical violations can include Defense Department contractor fraud, customs fraud, or Medicaid fraud.
 Relators who successfully help the government expose such white-collar crime save the U.S. government billions of taxpayer dollars annually and are eligible to receive 15% to 30% of the money collected as a result of a settlement or penalties levied against the defendant.